Consumer

 Some companies focus on sectors or have a special expertise.
 Alchemy Worx, for example, specialises in email marketing using digital magazines (ezines).

-Publicis Blueprint is a customer publishing agency that produces customer magazines for Prudential three times a year with a 3.8m circulation.
-Different versions are sent to customers at various 'life stages' - single, married, families, retired, etc - depending on their age.
+Publicis Blueprint set up a customer magazine for Prudential three times a year in 2005 with a 3.8m circulation.
+Different versions were sent to customers at various 'life stages' – single, married, families, retired – depending on age.
 The agency also has a translation division.

-An important factor in Blueprint winning the title of Customer Publishing Agency of the Year in 2005 was its focus on 'proof of effectiveness'.
-At the start of a project, performance indicators and measurement indicators are set.
+An factor in Blueprint winning Customer Publishing Agency of the Year in 2005 was its focus on 'proof of effectiveness'.
+At the start of a project, performance indicators and measurement indicators were set.
 In the case of its Debenhams magazine Desire, one metric was to provide proof of its ability to change customer behaviour.
-Evidence suggested readers of the courtesy magazine spent more in Debenhams than the average store card holder, visit more departments and were more likely to buy.
+Evidence suggested readers of the courtesy magazine spent more in Debenhams than the average store card holder, visited more departments and were more likely to buy.

 Contract magazines globally

-Internationalising titles is becoming more important.
-For example, the Ikea magazine published by August is printed in seven editions in 10 languages, with a run of 1.7 million.
+Internationalising titles is important.
+For example, August Media's Ikea Family Live was produced in 25 languages across 22 countries with a circulation of 30 million in 2010.
 Forward Publishing was a pioneer in this area in the late 1980s, with its work for IBM.

-In the US, Redwood Custom Communications sells advertising for the relationship communications magazines, in-flight radio, television network and ambient media of airlines.
-Its clients include Air France, British Airways, Sears, Sea Island, Canadian Automobile Association and Kraft.
+In the US, Redwood Custom Communications sells advertising for the relationship communications magazines, in-flight radio, television network and ambient media on airlines.
+Clients include Air France, British Airways, Sears, Canadian Automobile Association and Kraft.

-For more sources, go to Links.
-Both Mintel and Key Note produce relevant reports.
+For more sources, go to Links to magazine resources.
+Companies such as Mintel produce relevant reports.
 These cost £300-£900, but may be held by specialist public libraries, such as the City Business Library.
 Summaries are given on the websites.
 Contract publishing is often classified as direct marketing (Direct Marketing Association).

 Contract publisher founded in 1997 that specialises in travel, sport, consumer and B2B magazines.
 Magazine clients include ABTA, the travel association (Absolute's first client) and the American Society of Travel Agents.
 Also produces direct response publications for clients such as The Mail on Sunday and OK! and digital magazines.